(Photo courtesy of NetPS Plant Finder)

 A unique succulent plant with a thick gray main trunk and leafless lower stems crowned with pompom clusters of narrow blue-green leaves; flower bracts are massed and showy atop the leaves; adds a truly exotic dimension to the garden

 Tree Euphorbia has masses of beautiful clusters of lime green flowers with buttery yellow overtones and chartreuse bracts held atop the branches from late winter to mid spring, which are most effective when planted in groupings.
-It has attractive bluish-green foliage.
+It has attractive bluish-green evergreen foliage.
 The succulent narrow leaves are highly ornamental and remain bluish-green throughout the winter.
-The fruit is not ornamentally significant.

 Tree Euphorbia is an open multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.